PredictionIO/PredictionIO-Scala-SDK/README.md

 resource.
 Contributions are always welcome! :)

 Before running any example, make sure you have an app added in PredictionIO, and have the app key handy.
+You will also need [sbt](http://www.scala-sbt.org/) to compile examples.

 To run the data import example,